When I teach blogging workshops, someone in the audience always asks, “How long should my blog post be?”

 1,600 words.
 That’s longer than I expected.
 A rule of thumb: It should take less than 3 minutes to read your blog post.

 40-55 characters.
 Not words, but characters.
-For comparison purposes, the opening paragraph of this blog post is 88 characters.
+For comparison purposes, the opening paragraph of this blog post is 87 characters (not including spaces).

 22 minutes.
 After that, attention and retention rates crash.